 We saw this play out a few days ago when the landlord decided to bless us with having the inside of our house repainted.
 All was arranged and the painters began their journey of bringing to life the walls that have been dulled over the years.
 The first two days went great and the painters would return after the weekend.
 Monday morning rolled around and the painters were eager to start working, arriving twenty minutes early.
 We were all established in the truth of the set terms and expectations.

 With a smile on my face I opened the front door to greet them by waving at them, as I have many people over the course of my life.
 They smiled back and I went back inside.
 Then something strange happened.
 They got back in their truck and drove away.
 I just thought they may have forgotten something.
 About an hour later I get a call from our landlord asking why we did not want the painters to work that day.
-I was perplexed and very confused.
+This caused perplexed and confusion.
 The confusion was slowly turning to frustration as my thoughts began creating new scenarios.
 Maybe they wanted the day off and were creating a story to accommodate whatever other plans they had.
-I quickly arrested my thoughts before they went down the rabbit hole that had not even been dug yet.
+I quickly arrested those thoughts before they went down the rabbit hole that had not even been dug yet.

 I asked the landlord again how they came to that conclusion as I was at the door greeting them.
 He said, “Let me check and call you back.”
 He did and was told that we waved them off.
 Then it hit me like a lightning bolt, and I knew the problem.
 My American wave has a completely different meaning in Thailand.
 An American wave is a “good bye” not a welcome.
 To welcome is a different hand gesture.
 They simply responded to the gesture rather than pursuing more information to stand in the truth of our agreement.
 The next day when the painters came, we laughed at the situation and they realized as well that we were not pushing them away but welcoming them.